makersacademy/airport_challenge/README.md

 User story 2 and 3 - User story 2 and 3 complete .
 I implemented the same method for takeoff as I did for landing in User story 1 but in the plane class included 'this_location' which was assigned to 'airport' I also added some more tests for an error to be raised when the airport was full and when it was empty.

+User story 4 - capacity - had already begun this in user story 3  but refactored code and test to include DEFAULT_CAPACITY to get rid of the magic number.

+User story 5 -

 **Stories completed(Ruby)**